 Hi there.
 I’m Heather Dessinger.
-You may recognize me from the health and wellness website I launched in 2009 at Mommypotamus.com.
-I began sharing the results of my research on the website while I struggled to overcome my own debilitating health changes.
-A lot has changed since then.
+You may recognize me from Mommypotamus.com, the health and wellness website I launched in 2009.
+I began sharing the results of my research on that website while I struggled to overcome my own debilitating health changes.

 Here’s a little more about me: